 Fact – Rachel loves cake, cats and a run or walk in the countryside!

 Yvonne is a clinical receptionist and may also be your first point of contact.
 Yvonne may be able to answer your questions or provide general information, or direct you to someone who can provide more direct and specific information.

 Both our receptionists are responsible for keeping, updating, and maintaining records by getting the appropriate information from those that come to Youth Talk, therapists and counsellors.

 Tara might be your first point of contact, whether that be in-person or via phone, arranging your appointments, taking messages for staff, booking you in, confirming that your contact details are correct and directing you where to go next.

 Tara is a proud Aussie who has lived in the UK for 25 years, loves all sport, mostly cricket, tennis and rugby.

 Margaret Smallbone – Clinical Supervisor

 As our Clinical Supervisor, Margaret provides clinical leadership and support to our counselling and administrative team.
-She works with all of our counsellors directly supporting them with their caseload and also chairs the weekly clinical team meeting.
+She works with all of our counsellors directly supporting them with their caseload and also advises Youth Talk on the clinical development of the service.
+In addition, Margaret also chairs the weekly clinical team meeting.

-We have a team of counsellors – all of whom are specialists in supporting young people.
+We currently have a team of 11 professional counsellors – all of whom are specialists in working with and supporting young people.